About Danielle

 Danielle is a published author and writer, born and raised in Sydney Australia.

-Teida inspired Danielle decided to write her life story, and not just any life story but Teida’s life Story told by Teida herself.
-So after eight (8) years in the making, Teida’s Story – life through the eyes of a dog, was born and Danielle became a published author.
+With Teida and Danielle becoming the best of friends, Teida inspired Danielle decided to write her life story, and not just any life story but Teida’s life Story told by Teida herself.
+So after eight (8) years in the making, Teida’s Story – life through the eyes of a dog, was born and through much encouragement, persistance and determination, Danielle became a published author.

 Danielle is also involved with Author’s Penpals where she corresponds to primary school students within Australia encouraging them with their reading and writing.
 She regularly conducts Author’s talks across schools in Sydney and the Central Coast of NSW inspiring students on their life journey.
 Schools where Danielle has been guest speaker include Central Coast Grammar School, Oatley West Public School, St Therese’s Primary School and St Lukes Catholic Primary School .

-Danielle also has been invited to be guest speaker at community organisations including local libraries, Probus and Rotary groups across Sydney – including Randwick Library, Probus Padstow, Probus Revesby, Rotary Club of Padstow.
+Danielle has been guest speaker at community organisations including local libraries, Probus and Rotary groups across Sydney – including Merrylands Library, Randwick Library, Probus Padstow, Probus Revesby, Rotary Club of Padstow as well as Revesby Gardening Club.